cscanlin/pages-project-gallery/README.md

 2. Change the repositories in `repositories.yml` to your own selections. `screenshot_target` is optional for each.

-### Generating Screenshots & Repo Data (Requires Python 3 and geckodriver)
+### Generating Screenshots & Repo Data

     python generate_screenshots.py

-This script uses selenium's python bindings and the Firefox geckodriver (or PhantomJS ghostdriver) to grab screenshots from the website listed on each repository (unless otherwise specified).
-Also grabs all publicly available repo data about each repository, which is stored in `_data/repo_data.yml` and is accessible in your jekyll layout as an array with `site.data.repo_data`.
+This script uses selenium's python bindings and the Firefox geckodriver (or PhantomJS ghostdriver) to capture screenshots from the project website listed on each repository (unless otherwise specified).
+It also grabs all publicly available repo data about each repository, which is stored in `_data/repo_data.yml` and is accessible in your jekyll templates as an array under `site.data.repo_data`.
 If you want to run with PhantomJS, this can easily be done with the `--phantomjs` command line flag.

 ### Deployment